-- Programmes to be verified; - Internal verification plans and their implementation; - Records of standardisation meetings; - Assessors and IQAs to be seen; - Evidence to be made available on the day, or in advance; - Follow up of action points from previous reports; - Observation of assessment practice; - Sampling of learner work and interviews with learners;

-- Named sites to be visited, where provision is dispersed; - Review of the assessment strategy requirements and their implementation; - Feedback to the centre co-ordinator / IQA and, in some cases, the assessment team.
+- Programmes to be verified; - Internal quality assurance strategies, IQA sampling plans and their implementation; - Records of standardisation meetings; - Assessors and IQAs to be seen; - Evidence to be made available on the day, or in advance; - Follow up of action points from previous reports; - Observation of assessment practice; - Sampling of learner work and interviews with learners; - Named sites to be visited, where provision is dispersed; - Review of the assessment strategy requirements and their implementation; - Feedback to the Centre Co-ordinator / IQA and, in some cases, the assessment team.

 In some cases, it may not be practical for the EQA to complete their report during their visit, but the main action points are discussed and agreed with you during the visit and feedback will be given.
-The EQA will submit the completed External Quality Assurance monitoring visit report via the Synergy account within 10 working days following the visit.
+The EQA will submit the completed External Quality Assurance monitoring visit report via the Synergy record within 10 working days following the visit.